 It’s easy to dwell on things that cause us more grief than gratitude, such as when we get our mail and see all the bills that need to be paid.
 That can be a real downer unless we change our attitude by remembering to be grateful for having sufficient funds to pay these bills.

-It is our responsibility to take care of our emotional health by being aware that it’s always in our best interests to remain happy by practising gratitude.
+It is our responsibility to take care of our emotional health by being aware that it’s always in our best interest to remain happy by practising gratitude.
 If we are not in the habit of feeling gratitude, we’re probably not going to be that happy in life.
 This might sound like common sense, but if it is, why do we so easily fall into the trap of being miserable.
 This habit can easily become our default position.

 That’s why it’s necessary for us to acknowledge all the reasons we should feel thankful.
 Not just once, but over and over until it becomes a habit that replaces old patterns of negative thought.
-This required retraining our mind to perceive abundance rather than lack.
+This requires retraining our mind to perceive abundance rather than lack.
 After all, how can we be grateful for lack?

 If we practise gratitude and appreciation enough, they will become our new reality.
 That’s the goal!
 That’s much better than the ego's reality of misery and lack.